NikitaHello/tiktok_autouploader/README.md

 8. Finish: Review your settings and click "OK" to create the task.
 You may be asked to enter your user password for Windows.

 ------------
-### Adding new user

-Find Login.bat file in repository and start it manually.
-You will be asked to enter username (recommended to use tik-tok username) and  the youtube link to connected channel with .../videos adding.

-If everything completes successfully, browser Google Chrome will be opened.
-Than you have to log in to your tik-tok account to create the cookies file, which can be found in CookiesDir in your project repository.
-Browser will be closed after logging in.

 ### Logs

-Logs are being stocked in file ./Logging/app.log inside the project repository.
+Logs are being stocked in file **./Logging/app.log** inside the project repository.
 As for now it is being written into one file, which clears before script starts.

 ### Using program in CLI: